caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 First, `install the package <https://bigbrainwarp.readthedocs.io/en/latest/pages/installation.html>`_.

-To run BigBrainWarp using docker, you must mount a working directory (using the -v argument).
+To run BigBrainWarp using docker, you should mount a working directory (using the -v argument).
 It is expected that your input data is housed in the mounted directory.
 The output will also be deposited in that directory.

 .. code-block:: bash